DdimaPos/POO_Labs/README.md

 - [ ] Typescript
 - [ ] C#

-Further commits will be in `dev` branch
+Further commits will be in `oop-intro-classification-system` branch